• Improve this Doc

 Commands

-The following commands are available in ddos-guard context.
+The following commands are available in the ddos-guard context.

 enable